Sapirrior/Scottler/privacy policy.md

 **Privacy Policy:**

-Our activities discord bot collects information about messages sent in servers it's a member of to detect and remove links.
+Our Scuttler discord bot collects information about messages sent in servers it's a member of to detect and remove links.
 We don't collect personal info and only use data to provide stats and analytics.
 We keep your data safe and secure.

 **Description:**